CoTA's teaching artists are professionals within their own fields of study.

 She also won the Leucadia 101 Bike Rack Design Competition.
 For nearly five years, Annika worked at the Children's Museum/Museo de los Niños in San Diego as the studio program curator and art director, developing and coordinating art-making activities and classes for its youth audience.
 Her responsibilities at the museum included bringing artists, parents, teachers, and children together to generate discovery and dialogue through art making.
 She also has been instrumental in the development and organization of a collaborative project between Rady Children's Hospital and Art Partners in Healing, a group of artists, designers, and students.
 Through their combined efforts, professional artists and art students develop and conduct art-making activities at the hospital, working with groups of patients, their siblings, and parents as well as working individually with patients at the bedside.

 Annika's work as an artist and arts educator has led to consultancies and collaborations with the San Diego Museum of Art, the Senior Centers of San Diego, CoTA , the California Center for the Arts Escondido, and with the Los Angeles County Museum of Art's experimental children's studio, LACMA Lab.
-She teaches art and arts integration courses for the English Language Institute at UC San Diego Extension and the University of San Diego.
+She teaches art and arts integration courses at UC San Diego Extension where she also serves a role as Associate Director of Arts & Languages Programs.

 Albert R. Songalia, Teaching Artist (BA Visual Arts, University of California, San Diego)